INSTITUTE OF OCEANOGRAPHY

 01 Cau Da, Vinh Nguyen, Nha Trang city, Khanh Hoa province, Viet Nam

-Director: Assoc Prof, Dr. Dao Viet Ha, senior researcher
+Director: Assoc Prof. Dr. Dao Viet Ha, senior researcher

-Vice Directors: Dr. Ho Van The, principal researcher
+Dr. Ho Van The, senior researcher

 Dr. Hoang Xuan Ben, principal researcher

-Establishment Decision No. 23/KHCNQG-QĐ dated 19 June 1993 by the National Centre for Natural Science and Technology (Now Vietnam Academy of Science and Technology)
+Decision of Establishment: No. 23/KHCNQG-QĐ dated 19 June 1993 of the National Centre for Natural Science and Technology (Now Vietnam Academy of Science and Technology-VAST), signed by: Prof. Dr. Nguyen Van Hieu

 ADDRESS